If I tell you a secret, will you promise to keep reading?

 1 1/4 tsp. salt

-1. Add a pinch of sugar to the warmed buttermilk.
+1. Add a pinch of sugar to the warmed milk.
 Add yeast and allow to proof for 5 minutes until foamy.
 (Click here to watch how to proof yeast.)

 2. Whisk together melted butter and eggs.

 3. Combine 3 1/2 cups of the flour, sugar, and salt together in a standing mixer fitted with the dough hook.
 With the mixer on low speed, add the yeast mixture and the egg mixture, and mix until the dough comes together, about 2 minutes.

 4. Increase the mixer speed to medium and knead until the dough is smooth and elastic, about 10 minutes.
 If after 5 minutes more flour is needed, add the remaining a little bit at a time until the dough clears the side of the bowl but sticks to the bottom (The more flour you add, the tougher the dough.
 Try to add as little as possible).

 5. Turn the dough out onto a clean surface and knead by hand to form a smooth, round ball.
 Place dough in a bowl and wrap tightly with plastic wrap.
 Let rise in a warm draft free place until doubled in size, about 2 hours.
 (For the procrastinator method, click here.)

 SWEET CINNAMON MIXTURE